 The GED test is designed for individuals who have no high school diploma or high school equivalency certificate, and are not presently enrolled in high school.
-Applicants must be at least 19 years of age and a resident of Tennessee.
-Applicants 17 and 18 years of age may take the GED provided they have the Tennessee Department of Labor and Workforce Development director's recommendation for the GED Testing Program form completed.
+Applicants must be at least 17 years of age and must have completed the Official Practice Test (OPT).